Work-Integrated Graduate Program

 What kind of jobs will I be prepared for?

-Graduates pursue roles as AI Engineers, Data Scientists, Data Engineers, Security Engineers, and Penetration Testers.
+Graduates pursue roles as AI Engineers, Data Scientists, Software Engineers, Data Engineers, Security Engineers, and Penetration Testers.
 All graduates finish with two years of apprenticeship experience that employers can verify, alongside their graduate credential.

 Is this program open to international students?